SymageDocs API User Manual

 # Download results when status is "completed" — every artifact in one zip

-curl https://symagedocs.ai/api/v1/jobs/JOB_ID/download/bundle \
+curl https://symagedocs.ai/api/v1/jobs/JOB_ID/download/dataset \

 -H "Authorization: Bearer sk_live_YOUR_KEY_HERE" \